Hasuru/Hasuru/README.md

 **`Graphics and Physics Enthusiatic`**

-Hi, i'm Hugo and a junior programmer, with a bachelor's in Computer Science and currently taking a Master's on Computer Engineering, Graphics Systems & Games.

 I love to code and i also love art, from music to books, movies and drawings.
 Studio Clover's game, Okami opened my eyes to the ideia that graphics can be a unique form of art.
 Because that, i one day wish to persue graphics programming as a career.
-But for now i focus my time on learning as much as i can.
+But for now i focus my time on learning as much as i can

-At the end of the day, i'm just a dude who like to code things that do cool stuff.

 ---
 ### I mainly work with these